Check Availability

 • MealsBLD

-Further, the fact that you have walked so rigorously during this time will have prepared your body for the mild ascents along the way.
-After hiking for 6-7 hours, you will reach Lukla- the last resting place in the Everest Region before you head out to Kathmandu.
+The 19 km descent to Lukla is not as difficult as it seems.
+Further, the fact that you have walked so rigorously all this time will have prepared your body for the mild ascents along the way.
+After trekking for 6-7 hours, you will reach Lukla- the last resting place in the Everest Region before you head out to Kathmandu.

-Day 15:Fly back to Kathmandu
+Day 14:Fly back to Kathmandu

 • Max Altitude1,350m/4,430ft